rwblokzijl/Msc-thesis-EuroToken/thesis.md

 network should not only abstract away from IP addresses, bus also from the IP network completely.
 For example, it must provide communication over Bluetooth or NFC without the need for any internet connection.
-This is necessary for demonstrating the off-line capabilities of the EuroToken system.
+This is necessary for demonstrating the offline capabilities of the EuroToken system.

 ## Block-DAG accounting